ioBroker/ioBroker.history/README.md

 * (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"
 * (Apollon77) Make sure id is always returned on GetHistory when addId is set
 * (Apollon77) Add new Debug flag to enable/disable debug logging on datapoint level (default is false) to optimize performance
-* (Apollon77) Add aggregate method "percentile" to calculate the percentile of the values (requires options.percentile with the percentile level, defaults to 50 if not provided)
+* (Apollon77) Add aggregate method "percentile" to calculate the percentile (0..100) of the values (requires options.percentile with the percentile level, defaults to 50 if not provided).
+Basically same as Quantile just different levels are used
+* (Apollon77) Add aggregate method "quantile" to calculate the quantile (0..1) of the values (requires options.quantile with the quantile level, defaults to 0.5 if not provided).
+Basically same as Percentile just different levels are used
 * (Apollon77) Add (experimental) method "integral" to calculate the integral of the values.
 Requires options.integralUnit with the time duration of the integral in seconds, defaults to 60s if not provided.
 Optionally a linear interpolation can be done by setting options.integralInterpolation to "linear"
 * (Apollon77) When request contains flag removeBorderValues: true, the result then cut the additional pre and post border values out of the results